codybarr-thinkful/bookmarks-server/README.md

 -   Write a route handler for the endpoint GET /bookmarks/:id that returns a single bookmark with the given ID, return 404 Not Found if the ID is not valid
 -   Write a route handler for POST /bookmarks that accepts a JSON object representing a bookmark and adds it to the list of bookmarks after validation.
 -   Write a route handler for the endpoint DELETE /bookmarks/:id that deletes the bookmark with the given ID.

+## Follow Up Checkpoints

+**Checkpoint 15**

+Had to refactor the bookmarks-server app to use Postgres / Knex Service (instead of JS array in memory).